 It is precisely the Christian community that must take care of the elderly: relatives and friends, but the community.
 Visiting the elderly must be done by many, together and often.
-We should never forget these three lines of the Gospel, especially now that the number of elderly people has grown considerably, also in relation to the young, since we are in this demographic winter, we have fewer children, and there are many elderly people and few young ones.
+We should never forget these three lines of the Gospel, especially now that the number of elderly people has grown considerably, also in relation to the young, since we are in this demographic winter, we have fewer children, and there are many old people and few young ones.
 We must feel a responsibility to visit the elderly who are often alone, and present them to the Lord with our prayers.
 Jesus himself will teach us how to love them.
 "A society truly welcomes life when it recognizes that it is also precious in old age, in disability, in serious illness and even when it is fading" (Message to the Pontifical Academy for Life, 19 February 2014).
 Life is always precious.
-When Jesus sees the sick elderly woman, he takes her by the hand and heals her: the same gesture that he uses to resuscitate that young girl who had died.
-He takes her by the hand, makes her stand and heals her, by putting her back on her feet.
-With this tender gesture of love, Jesus gives the disciples their first lesson, namely, salvation is announced or, better, communicated through attention to that sick person; and the woman's faith shines in gratitude for God's tenderness that leaned over her.
-I return to a theme I have repeated in these catecheses: this throwaway culture seems to delete the elderly.
-Yes, it does not kill them, but it deletes them socially, as if they were a burden to carry: it is better to conceal them.
-This is a betrayal of our own humanity.
-This is the worst thing.
-This is selecting life according to usefulness, according to youth, and not with life as it is, with the wisdom of the elderly, with the limits of the elderly.
+Jesus, when he sees the sick elderly woman, takes her by the hand and heals her.
+The same gesture that he uses to revive that young girl who was dead: he takes her by the hand and heals her, putting her back on her feet.
+Jesus, with this tender gesture of love, gives the first lesson to the disciples: namely, salvation is announced or, better, communicated through attention to that sick person; and the woman's faith shines in gratitude for the tenderness of God who stooped to her.
+I return to a theme I have repeated in these catecheses: this throwaway culture seems to cancel out the elderly.
+Yes, it does not kill them, but socially it eliminates them, as if they were a burden to carry: it is better to conceal them.
+This is a betrayal of our own humanity, this is the worst thing, this is choosing life according to utility, according to young and not with life as it is, with the wisdom of the elderly, with the limits of the elderly.
 The elderly have much to give us: there is the wisdom of life.
-They have much to teach us.
-This is why we have to also teach children to take care of their grandparents and to visit them.
-The dialogue between young people and grandparents, children and grandparents, is fundamental for society.
-It is fundamental for the Church, it is fundamental for the health of life.
-Where there is no dialogue between the young and the old, something is lacking and a generation grows up without a past, that is, without roots.
+There is much to teach us: this is why we must teach children that their grandparents are to be cared for and visited.
+The dialogue between young people and grandparents, children and grandparents, is fundamental for society, it is fundamental for the Church, it is fundamental for the health of life.
+Where there is no dialogue between the young and the old, something is lacking and a generation grows up without past, that is, without roots.